 5.4.3 Digital Asset

 In the future, a telecom network owns not only infrastructure assets and radio spectrum resources, but also various digital assets.
-Digital assets include software, operator-owned data and non-fungible tokens (NFT).
+Digital assets include software, operator-owned data and Non-Fungible Tokens (NFT).

 First, the software contains traditional licenses, added-value application services for business or normal users and a software execution platform for a 3rd-party application service.
 PDL service can facilitate its sharing processing between an operator and a potential user, for purchasing purposes and/or access control purposes.

 Second, owned data refers to the data that are generated in a telecom network domain and the ownership of the generated data belongs to the operators.
-Here we differentiate the operator-owned data with user-owned data that have privacy concern.
+Here the operator-owned data and user-owned data are different.
+The user-owned data have privacy concern because the data is usually associated with user profiles.
 The examples of operator-owned data can be sensing data from RAN or even utilizing the sensors on UEs that with permissions from the users; and it can be the data that are generated during the telecom network is in operation.
 PDL service can facilitate the data sharing process between an operator and a data consumer such as an AI/ML agent for model training purposes.

 Third, NFT can include all kinds of tokens and credentials.
 Sharing and distributing such virtual substances was very difficult because digital/virtual copies can be easily faked.
 Based on PDL, it is possible to transfer them directly between two parties without involving a trusted third party as a moderator.